LemurDaniel-Solutions/BICEP__Naming-Module/README.md

 ### Defining the Naming-Module

-The Naming Module consists of two Resources, which can be imported by other modules:
+The Naming-Module consists of two resources, which can be imported by other modules:
 - `nameGenerator()`: A user defined function for generating the desired name
-- `namingSchemaReference`: A reference for defining names for each resources, which is provided to the **nameGenerator()** upon calling it.
+- `namingSchemaReference`: A reference for defining names for each resources, which is provided to the **nameGenerator()** upon calling it

 The **namingSchemaReference** consists of two parts: